-Case: If eight (8) minutes elapse before the Physiotherapist arrives and treatment begins two (2) minutes later (the medical time-out
+Case: If eight (8) minutes elapse before the Physiotherapist arrives and treatment begins two (2) minutes later (the medical time-out begins) and is completed after another three (3) minutes, is a rewarm-up authorized?

-Decision: No. a re-warm-up is not authorized.
+Decision: No, a re-warm-up is not authorized.